containerbuildsystem/osbs-docs/docs/users.rst

-In this way, the kickstart configuration can be placed in the dist-git repository as 'kickstart.ks' alongside the Dockerfile and image-build.conf files, and the correct git URL and commit hash will be recorded in Brew when the image is built.
+In this way, the kickstart configuration can be placed in the dist-git repository as 'kickstart.ks' alongside the Dockerfile and image-build.conf files, and the correct git URL and commit hash will be recorded in Koji when the image is built.
 This is the recommended way of providing a kickstart configuration for base images.